PX4/flight_review/README.md

 ## Contributing
 Contributions are welcome!
 Just open a pull request with detailed description why the changes are needed, or open an issue for bugs, feature requests, etc...

+Feel free to run `./run_pylint.sh` before PR to ensure CICD checks pass on your code.